Frequently Asked Questions

 Will the Pollinator Garden be open to the public?

 The Pollinator Garden remains open to the public.
-We encourage visitors to maintain a safe physical distance from others when outdoors, and to wear a mask/face covering whenever physical distance is not possible.
+We encourage visitors to maintain a safe physical distance from others when outdoors, and to wear a mask/face covering, which is required on all NC State property.
 To allow everyone to enjoy the Pollinator Garden, we discourage large group gatherings for extended periods of time.

 An inherent risk of exposure to COVID-19 exists in any public place where people are present.
 COVID-19 is an extremely contagious disease that can lead to severe illness and death.
 According to the Centers for Disease Control and Prevention, senior citizens and guests with underlying medical conditions are especially vulnerable.
 Although NC State University has instituted reasonable practices in an attempt to lessen or reduce the spread of COVID-19, NC State University & Gregg Museum of Art & Design cannot guarantee that you will never get exposed to the virus or get sick from it.
 By attending a Gregg Museum of Art & Design event, you voluntarily assume all risks related to exposure to COVID-19.
 To learn more about personal safety requirements related to COVID-19, please visit NC State’s Policies, Regulations and Rules (PRR) website.